Amanda Lock Swarr

 B.A. in Women's Studies, Bucknell University

 Amanda Swarr is Chair and Professor of Gender, Women and Sexuality Studies and faculty in African Studies at the University of Washington in Seattle.
-Her research is concerned with queer, trans, and intersex studies, medical inequities, and feminist politics and explores the incoherence of sex and gender through critiques of colonialism, racism, and power.
-She serves on the Editorial Collective for Feminist Studies and her work has been published in journals including TSQ: Transgender Studies Quarterly, SIGNS: Journal of Women in Culture and Society, Journal of Homosexuality, Feminist Studies, and Feminist Formations
+Her research is concerned with queer, trans, and intersex studies, medical inequities, and feminist politics and explores the incoherence of sex/gender through critiques of colonialism, racism, and power.
+Swarr has been recognized with the UW Distinguished Teaching Award and the Samuel E. Kelly Distinguished Faculty Award and was honored as a Mellon Fellow and a MacArthur Scholar.
+She currently serves on the Editorial Collective for Feminist Studies and her work has been published in journals including TSQ: Transgender Studies Quarterly, SIGNS: Journal of Women in Culture and Society, Journal of Homosexuality, Feminist Studies, and Feminist Formations.

 Selected Research